CalotaTeodora/Banck_App/README.md

 ### Rules and details:
 * All you have to do is answer the qestion
 * Please, pay attention to the spelling.
 It can cause you problems
-* If you want to quit just press "ctrl + c" or on make "Command + ." or "Command + c"
+* If you want to quit just press "ctrl + c" or on mac "Command + ." or "Command + c"
 * Good lack!!!

 ### Setup